 The HELM Model RLG-2 (2 Channel) and RLG-4 (4 channel) LOADGARD monitors provide press overload protection, die protection, and improved part quality, with minimal operator involvement.
-The Model RLG-2 unit allows for two (2) force sensor inputs, and is typically used on OBI or gap-frame presses, with a Helm bolt-on Strain Gain sensor on each side of the press frame.
-The Model RLG-4 unit allows for four (4) force sensor inputs, and is typically used on straightside presses, with a Helm bolt-on Strain Gain sensor on each of the four press columns.
+The Model RLG-2 unit allows for two (2) force sensor inputs and is typically used on OBI or gap-frame presses, with a Helm bolt-on Strain Gain sensor on each side of the press frame.
+The Model RLG-4 unit allows for four (4) force sensor inputs, and is typically used on straight side presses, with a Helm bolt-on Strain Gain sensor on each of the four press columns.
 Digital meters on the front panel are used to display updated Peak load values and high/low alarm settings.
 For the 24 VDC unit, machine stop is initiated by means of two (2) alarm relays (one for CAPACITY ALARMS and one for TREND ALARMS).
 For the 110/220 VAC unit, machine stop is initiated by means of one alarm relay, which fires when any alarm limit (CAPACITY or TREND ALARM) is exceeded.

-Adjustable discreet high CAPACITY ALARMS are provided for all channels for press overload protection.
+Adjustable discreet high-CAPACITY ALARMS are provided for all channels for press overload protection.
 These are based on normal, positive load.
 The CAPACITY ALARMS are always active, and fire instantly if a CAPACITY ALARM setting is exceeded.
-The appropriate alarm relay fires in the event of a CAPACITY ALARM on any channel.

 Adjustable high/low TREND ALARMS are provided for all channels, for die protection and improved part quality.
 These are also based on normal, positive load.
-Three different types or modes of TREND ALARMS are included, which are PEAK TREND ALARMS, ADAPTIVE PEAK TREND ALARMS, and ADAPTIVE AREA UNDER CURVE ALARMS.
-Those particular alarm functions are described in greater detail later in this manual.
+Three different types of TREND ALARMS are included, PEAK TREND ALARMS, ADAPTIVE PEAK TREND ALARMS, and ADAPTIVE AREA UNDER CURVE ALARMS.
 All TREND ALARMS are based on the monitor taking an initial TREND SAMPLE of Good Part force values, and storing those values in memory.
 The unit then compares the force values for each subsequent part to the stored Good Part values.
 The appropriate alarm relay fires in the event of a TREND ALARM on any channel.
 TREND ALARMS do not fire instantly, but rather, fire at the end of the Timing Window for each machine cycle.
 Only one of the three modes of TREND ALARMS is active at one time, as selected by the operator.
 TREND ALARMS are active only when the unit is in MONITOR mode, and not in BYPASS mode.